Florida Marital Property Laws

 Marital Property Laws in Florida

 State marital property laws can vary, and not all states have such laws on the books.
-Below, you'll find information on Florida marital property laws.
+Below, you'll find information on Delaware marital property laws.

 Community Property Recognized?

 No, but Uniform Disposition of Community Property Rights at Death Act (UDCPRDA) adopted. (§§732.216, et seq.)